daat2/online-recipe-cookware/README.md

 ## Acknowledgements

- I received inspirations for this project from :
+ I Acknowledged the support of  :
 * Code Institute project ideas.
 * Code Institute Student support team for assistant in troubleshooting.
 * To my Slack team mates.